Bedroom Always Too Cold in the Winter and Too Hot in the Summer? A Mini Split Can Solve That Problem.

 Even before you make the initial investment on a mini split, you may see some savings.
 And, you’ll certainly see it over time.
 Let’s start with those upfront savings.

 That means they meet specific federal regulations and qualifications, proving how much money and electricity they save.
 And, that designation can save you money before you even start using your new system.
-In Upstate New York, you can apply for rebates through Rochester Gas & Electric.
+In Upstate New York, you can apply for rebates through Rochester Gas & Electric or your local municipal electric company.
 You can get anywhere from a hundred to around a thousand dollars back toward the cost of your new system.
-We explain that process more in this article.

 The Heat Transfer Process